aaz25/431-2021/README.md

 ### Registration

 Thank you for your interest in the 431 course for next Fall.
 431 is the first in a two-semester course sequence, and most students will take 431 in the Fall and 432 in the Spring.
-Until further notice, we plan for the course to be held  in person, rather than online.
+Until further notice, we plan for the course to be held  in person, rather than online, but we will review this decision in July and again in August.
+Of course, we will comply with all recommendations and requirements of the University, which may change at any time.
 The schedule will be Tuesdays and Thursdays from 1:00 PM to 2:15 PM.

 - If you are a student in the Clinical Research Scholars Certificate, MS or PhD program, you will want to register for CRSP 431.
 - If you are a student in the Masters of Public Health program, you will want to register for MPHP 431.